nvxxu2i/cv/index.md

   profitability, but at least it exposed me to various interesting technical challenges, and where I must carefully choose my moves as I have skin in the game.
-- _Keywords_: Rust, Arch Linux, systemd, REST, FIX, systemd, AWS, arbitrage, delta-neutral
+- _Keywords_: Rust, tokio, Arch Linux, REST, FIX, systemd, AWS, arbitrage, delta-neutral

 ### Commsignia